 By default, the score is

-where e and d are an estimated error and an estimated number of DOF of a candidate respectively, e_0 and d_0 are an estimated error and an estimated number of DOF of the examined element respectively, and \xi is a convergence exponent.
+where and are an estimated error and an estimated number of DOF of a candidate respectively, and are an estimated error and an estimated number of DOF of the examined element respectively, and is a convergence exponent.

 The first parameter CAND_LIST specifies which candidates are generated.
 In a case of quadrilaterals, all possible values and considered candidates are summarized in the following table: